Baqend/guide/src/index.md

     </tr>
 </table><br><br>
 OAuth is a way to delegate rights of third party resources owned by the users to your application.
 A simple login is always getting a token and requesting basic information including the unique user ID.
+The public profile information is the most restricted scope a provider can offer.
+All supported provider have a public profile + email scope witch is the default in the sdk.
+The Baqend server checks if an email is in the allowed scope and sets it as username or sets a uuid instead.
-You can interact in the way the user is created by changing the Baqend Code OAuth.PROVIDER_ID.
-The Baqend Code gets activated whenever a new user is registered with OAuth.
-The data object included is a conjunction of the token object often with a long term and a short term token and the basic user information the provider has returned on a basic api request.
+After login or registration a Baqend Code under OAuth.PROVIDER is called with the User as DB.User.me and the conjunction of OAuth token and basic user information combined as data object.
+You can use it to run further api calls and save the token or other information provided from the OAuth provider.

 ## Roles